jocimor/portfolio/index.md

-## Welcome to GitHub Pages
+## Welcome to my Portfolio!
-Hello Demo peeps

-You can use the [editor on GitHub](https://github.com/jocimor/portfolio/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+My name is Jocelyn, and I'm a 4th year Neuroscience major at Dalhousie.
+I've acquired some skills in python and data science that I will be showcasing here.

 Any Questions?
 Please email me at [jc208691@dal.ca](mailto:jc208691@dal.ca)